 If the stock or currency is...
-Then the value is verified by Publicly traded An account statement from the firm that holds the stock or currency; A newspaper listing; or Internet site for historical quotes by ticker symbols by ticker Not publicly traded symbol: http://finance.yahoo.com/.
-A written statement from the corporation, which must include ALL of the following: An estimate of the stock or currency's value on the date proof is requested; The basis on which the estimate was made (most recent sales, most recent offer from outsiders, CMV of assets less debt, cessation of activity and sale of assets, etc.); and The name, phone number, address and title of the person providing the information.
+Then the value is verified by Publicly traded An account statement from the firm that holds the stock or currency; A newspaper listing; or Internet site for historical quotes by ticker symbol: http://finance.yahoo.com/ .
+Not publicly traded A written statement from the corporation, which must include ALL of the following: An estimate of the stock or currency's value on the date proof is requested; The basis on which the estimate was made (most recent sales, most recent offer from outsiders, CMV of assets less debt, cessation of activity and sale of assets, etc.); and The name, phone number, address and title of the person providing the information.